oddbird/oddsite/content/2017/06/27/susy3.rst

-If you can't simplify your math with padding-gutters and flexbox, you may still run into some difficult calculations, that require complex grid math.
+If you can't simplify your math with padding-gutters and flexbox, you may still run into some difficult calculations that require complex grid math.

-Susy3 is here to help calculate margin-gutters, asymmetrical grids, and mixed-unit calculations that are still hard to handle without CSS Grid.
+Susy3 is here to help calculate margin-gutters, asymmetrical grids, and mixed-unit calculations that are difficult to handle without CSS Grid.

-This is what a Susy's math looks like most of the time:
+This is what Susy's math looks like most of the time:

 .. code:: scss